 - Individual Differences in Personality: This project is designed to understand the personality traits and attitudes that contribute to antisocial and criminal behaviors.
 Using interviews, questionnaires, we try to understand the attitudes and experiences that lead to differences in personality traits and in personality disorders associated with antisocial behaviors.
 We also use laboratory tasks to examine emotional processing, cognitive processing, and problem-solving strategies that are more adaptive and that are maladaptive.
 Our focus is to identify relationships between individual differences in cognitive and emotional processing and in the attitudes and experiences associated with personality pathology.

-- Neural Substrate of Cognitive and Emotional Deficits in Psychopathy: This project, funded by the National Institute of Mental Health, and conducted in collaboration with Dr. Kent Kiehl, Dr. Carla Harenski, and Dr. Vince Calhoun of the University of New Mexico and the Mind Research Network, is designed to provide simultaneous tests of three contemporary perspectives for cognitive and emotional deficits of psychopathic offenders.
-The project is designed to evaluate predictions of the left hemisphere activation hypothesis, the response modulation hypothesis, and the paralimbic hypothesis.
+- Neural Substrate of Cognitive and Emotional Deficits in Psychopathy: This project, previously funded by the National Institute of Mental Health, and conducted in collaboration with Dr. Kent Kiehl, Dr. Carla Harenski, and Dr. Vince Calhoun of the University of New Mexico and the Mind Research Network, was designed to provide simultaneous tests of three contemporary perspectives for cognitive and emotional deficits of psychopathic offenders.
+The project was designed to evaluate predictions of the left hemisphere activation hypothesis, the response modulation hypothesis, and the paralimbic hypothesis.
 The grant ended in October 2016, and we are currently analyzing the data and writing manuscripts that report the findings.

-- Emotion regulation deficits associated with early trauma among low income, minority preschoolers: This is a collaborative project with Dr. Cecilia Martinez-Torteya at DePaul University which is funded by a consortium at Rosalind Franklin University and DePaul University.
+- Emotion regulation deficits associated with early trauma among low income, minority preschoolers: This is a collaborative project with Dr. Cecilia Martinez-Torteya at DePaul University which was funded by a consortium at Rosalind Franklin University and DePaul University.
 We are examining relationships between exposure to trauma and signs of psychopathology.
 In addition, we are examining whether parenting and the ability to regulate emotion are helpful in reducing the impact of exposure to trauma.
 We are also exploring longitudinal associations between early trauma exposure, emotion regulation deficits, and psychosocial functioning.